jpkim921/eatery/Readme.md

     - [] need to redo address area
  - [ ] need to redo the ordering process
     - [ ] order should be deleted by not paid

+ - [ ] create a receipt system using NFTs. try a different chain?